-When your outside life is harder to face than prison, you know it’s time for change.
+When our outside life is harder to face than prison, we know it’s time for change.
 Sometimes, prison sets us free.

 “Weekends are the hardest,” my clerk told me recently.
 “They last so long.”
-On Friday afternoons we live this most as my 4 inmate tutors and clerk sit in the near-empty classroom devoid of GED students needing help to study.
+On Friday afternoons we live this mostas my 4 inmate tutors and clerk sit in the near-empty classroom devoid of GED students needing help with math or reading.
 A couple of inmate online college students type assignments on the back wall computers, and we all chat about random topics.
 Each prisoner is different.
 I saw one who looked like a monster, silent, frowning, eyes like deep, dark water, arms and head covered with skull tattoos.
-Tears–for the people he murdered–were inked beneath his eyes.
+Tears—for the people he murdered—were inked beneath his eyes.
 Another inmate had a face like a baby, always smiling, his mind unable to grasp simple reading.
 I wonder how he could have been condemned with the others in this place.
 Some inmates are philosophers ready to engage anyone who will listen.
-Some are writers, feverishly typing out appeals for a pardon.
+Some are writers, feverishly researching the law and typing out appeals for a pardon.

-How can any of us take the role of God–or judge and jury?
+How can any of us take the role of God—or judge and jury?
 Even courts can get things wrong and incarcerate an innocent person.
+How can I have a heartand work in a prison?
+I’m not like the veteran employees who have stood the test of years inside this locked-up place.
+I am a teacher, not a Corrections Officer.
 Jesus said, “Judge not.”
-Why don’t we listen?
+What did he really mean?